 Election Tactics

 An election tactic is an intervention to impact an election.
 For example, TV campaign ads, sending out vote-by-mail applications, and door-to-door canvassing are all different election tactics.
-Most tactics can be employed either in a nonpartisan manner (such as increasing voter turnout or educating voters) or in a partisan manner (such as persuading voters to vote for a particular candidate).
+Most tactics can be employed either nonpartisan (e.g., increasing voter turnout or educating voters) or partisan (e.g., persuading voters to support a particular candidate).

 We recommend programs run by non-profit (501)(c)(3) organizations that strengthen democracy in battleground states and 501(c)(4) organizations that conduct primarily non-partisan programs but also may help win votes for pro-democracy candidates in key races.
 We also sometimes recommend contributions to partisan PACs.